moorepants/eme171/content/pages/lab-02.rst

 Deliverables
 ============

-Submit a report as a single PDF file to Canvas by the due date that addresses the following items:
+Submit a report as a single PDF file per group to Canvas by the due date that addresses the following items.
+The report should follow the `report template and guidelines <{filename}/pages/report-template.rst>`_.

 1. Create a function defined in an m-file that evaluates the right hand side of the ODEs, i.e. evaluates the state derivatives.
 See `Defining the State